ramirezramiro/zephyr-secure-supervisor/SECURITY_BACKLOG.md

 ## Provisioning & Key Management

-- **Device-unique scalars/public keys** – Replace the RFC 7748 test vectors in `prj.conf` with per-device secrets.
-Implement a host CLI or factory jig that:
-  - Generates/clamps a scalar.
-  - Writes it to the board via a Zephyr shell command or bespoke provisioning binary that calls `persist_state_curve25519_get_secret()` with a “write” path.
-  - Stores the server-side peer key + session counter baseline for decryption.
+- **Device-unique scalars/public keys** – ✅ Automated via `tools/provision_curve.py` + `tools/update_provision_overlay.py` (see README).
+Future work: hook the scripts into factory infrastructure and ensure the generated values are copied to release artifacts.
-- **Audit trail** – Record which scalar was burned into each serial number / hardware ID, and capture the initial session counter so replay protection can be enforced.
+- **Audit trail (TODO)** – Record which scalar was burned into each serial number / hardware ID, and capture the initial session counter so replay protection can be enforced.

 ## Tamper Logging & Secure Storage